jonathas/pet-spa/README.md

 any server.

 The document is structured in a way that can provide two different CSS files to modify the layout of the page.

+## Running

+In order to run this project, just download the code as a zip file or clone the project, and then open the index.html file on your browser.